Skip to Main Content

 Each library user is responsible for all materials checked out in their name.
 Library borrowing privileges are suspended with outstanding fees or overdue items.
 Holds are placed on the student's university account until all library fees and/or missing materials are resolved.

-There are no late fees for overdue materials, with the exception of strict reserve items.
+There are no late fees for overdue materials.
 If materials are not returned to the library, there will be a hold placed on your account.
-You will not be able to access your University records, including grades or transcripts.
+You will not be able to register for classes or access your University records, including grades or transcripts.

 All patrons are liable for replacement fees on lost, non-returned, or damaged items while checked out to the patron.